 There is no way that a person with this type of latent thinking, can truly feel good about herself, her family or those that look like her.

 This is a form of self-hate that she probably isn’t even aware she is influenced by, yet it shows up daily in her life through automatic thoughts, the way she feels about herself and the way she interacts with her world.

 Many Black males, especially athletes, entertainers and rappers quickly gravitate to and praise lighter skinned Black women, White women or women of other races.
-This sends a message to both young Black men and women.
+This sends a message to both young Black boys and girls.

-To young Black men it says that you have to have a light-skinned Black, Hispanic, White or other woman on your arm to truly show you are successful or have “made it”.
-To darker skinned Black women, it says that you are ugly and undesirable.
+To young Black boys it says that you have to have a light-skinned Black, Hispanic, White or other woman on your arm to truly show you are successful or have “made it”.
+To darker skinned Black girls, it says that you are ugly and undesirable.
 It says to light-skinned girls that you are coveted, not for your uniqueness, personality or intelligence, but for your appearance.

-It’s sickening to me because most of these people are operating unconsciously under the influences of our countries painful history of racism.
-They have been brainwashed and don’t even know it because it started at such a young age.
+It’s sickening to me because most of these people are operating subconsciously under the influences of our countries painful history of racism.
+They have been brainwashed and don’t even know it.

 It is hard for a people to feel good about themselves collectively, succeed collectively and grow collectively when there are so many of us that don’t feel comfortable in our own skin.